 Training and Positive Reinforcement

-Yes, you can actually train cats (despite what some people might tell you).
-The key is using positive reinforcement rather than punishment.
+Yes, you can train cats (despite what some people might tell you).
 When your cat remains calm near a closed door, reward them with treats or praise.
 This teaches them that closed doors aren’t inherently threatening.

 Never punish your cat for door-related protests.
 Yelling, spraying water, or showing frustration will only increase their anxiety and potentially damage your bond.
 Remember, from their perspective, they’re responding to what feels like a genuine problem.
 Patience and consistency will get you much further than frustration.